Independent. Thorough. Regulatory Compliant.

 📊 Market Data Complexity:

-• Development of robust backtesting methods considering the temporal dynamics of market risks
+Development of solid backtesting methods considering the temporal dynamics of market risks

 🔄 Complex Dependency Structures: